 That is, for many, this isn’t about Thomas Fallon’s sins; it’s about white America’s sins.
 They perceive this statue as the celebration of a conquest that commenced decades of oppression of the vanquished and their progeny — primarily Mexican-Americans.

 As Americans, we should all celebrate the flying of an American flag in that or any other location.
-It’s the horse-mounted military figures, mixed with the history of Mexican conquest, and the contemporary experience of racial inequity by Mexican-Americans, that together creates a symbol that has provoked anger.
+It’s the horse-mounted military figures, the history of conquest of indigenous and Mexican communities, and the longstanding Mexican-American experience of racial inequity, that together creates a symbol that has provoked anger.
 This anger is not merely the product of today’s “cancel culture” or political correctness, but has erupted repeatedly over the last three decades.

 It’s time to refocus on what unites us.
 Let’s move our energies away from tearing down statutes, to focus on what we can build — together.